The Phone Call

 He sent a letter from Ft Hood

-I’m a white guy, union job
+I’m a white guy, back home-union job

 He’s a black man returning with a bronze star